douglascraigschmidt/LiveLessons/Java8/README.md

   to print a default value if a key is not found in a map.
 It also shows how to use the Java 8 Optional class.

-. ex7 - This example of shows how the Java 8 Supplier interface can be used in conjunction with a constructor reference.
+. ex7 - This example of shows how the Java 8 functional interfaces
+  (including Supplier and a custom functional interface) can be used in conjunction with Java 8 constructor references.

 . ex8 - This example shows how to reduce and/or multiply big fractions
   using a wide range of CompletableFuture features, including many